ricardojmendez/memento/README.md

 You'll need also need a PostgreSQL 9.4.4 database running.
 The default configuration assumes it's on localhost.

+### Using the basic configuration

+The repository provides `dev-config.default.edn` and `test-config.default.edn` on the `resources` folder.
+Copy them to the root and rename them to `dev-config.edn` and `test-config.edn` if you want to use the default settings.

 ### Creating the test and dev databases

 Let's use the provided script to set up the database: